cosmos/ibc/spec/ics-025-handler-interface/README.md

 }
 ```

-`ackConnection` acknowledges a connection in progress on another chain (part two of the three-way connection handshake).
+`connOpenAck` acknowledges a connection in progress on another chain.

 The default IBC relayer module will allow external calls to `connOpenAck`.